Marconi transmitter c.1897

 Image result for animated gif of earth rotation with sunlight

-If we consider the 'wind shear' theory formulated in the 1960's by Whitehead (1961) and Axford (1963) in which vertical shears in the horizontal wind form thin layers (several kilometres) thick from metallic ionisation through ion-neutral collisional coupling and acting in the presence of the Earths magnetic field and through the Lorentz force.
+If we consider the 'wind shear' theory formulated in the 1960's by Whitehead (1961) and Axford (1963) in which vertical shears in the horizontal wind form thin layers (several kilometres thick) from metallic ionisation through ion-neutral collisional coupling and acting in the presence of the Earths magnetic field and through the Lorentz force.
 The original metallic ions thought to be present from meteoric origin.

-Wind shear from the Jet Stream at altitudes of between 9-16 km above ground level over mountains has been suggested at 144 MHz to have an association with Sporadic Es, part of the so called 'wind shear' theory.
+Wind shear from the Jet Stream at altitudes of between 9-16 km above ground level over mountains has been suggested to have an association with Sporadic Es, part of the so called 'wind shear' theory.
 Using the live wind chart below and setting the wind height altitude to 500 hPA (11 km) should allow observations and comparisons to be conducted in real-time with Sporadic Es cluster maps to support or discount any such correlation, with wind effects.

 (Right click on image below and select o'pen link in new tab' for current live jet stream map)